google/pytype/docs/developers/abstract_values.md

 globals = {'A': obj1, 'foo': obj3}
 ```

-The `abstract.*` classes are defined in `abstract.py`.
-They all inherit from the
+The `abstract.*` classes are defined in `abstract/abstract.py`.
+They all inherit
-base class `BaseValue`, which is the pytype representation of a python object,
+from the base class `BaseValue`, which is the pytype representation of a python
-and store various metadata that is relevant to type inference and checking (e.g.
+object, and store various metadata that is relevant to type inference and
-the `InterpreterClass` object stores a list of base classes and a dictionary of
+checking (e.g. an `InterpreterClass` object stores a list of base classes and
-members, and the `Instance` object stores a reference to the `InterpreterClass`
+a dictionary of members, and an `Instance` object stores a reference to the
-object it was instantiated from).
+`InterpreterClass` object it was instantiated from).

 TIP: The [abstract_utils][abstract_utils] module contains many useful functions
 for working with abstract values.
 Additionally, all abstract values have a `ctx`